andreasharding/jsds/README.md

 Running
 -------

-This is set up to run from a node.js + express server:
+This is set up to run from a node.js + express server: <br />
 `node index.js` (do this in a terminal window!)

-However, for those who cannot use npm (i.e. because their machine is behind a firewall), there is a minimal server:
+However, for those who cannot use npm (i.e. because their machine is behind a firewall), there is a minimal server: <br />
 `node simple_server.js`

-or, if you prefer, a Python equivalent using Flask:
+or, if you prefer, a Python equivalent using Flask: <br />
 `python simple_server.py`

 For completeness, if you were to run this from a traditional LAMP setup, the ajax calls for the ICED demo can use the php script `get_data.php`